 8. Brain fog

 Some mental issues that might arise as a result of a Magnesium deficiency include memory loss and difficulty concentrating.
-That’s because Magnesium is involved in the transmission of nerve impulses in the brain, and a lack of the mineral can disrupt these processes.
+That’s because Magnesium is involved in the transmission of nerve impulses in the brain, and a lack of the mineral can disrupt these processes and cause brain fog.

 9. High blood pressure

 Magnesium is involved in the balance of your blood pressure, so if you’re not getting enough, you might experience high blood pressure levels.
-Essentially, Magnesium helps relax blood vessels and improve blood flow, reducing the workload on your heart.
+This essential mineral helps relax blood vessels and improve blood flow, reducing the workload on your heart.

 Low Magnesium levels can be an energy suck, causing fatigue and generally low energy.
 Magnesium is involved in the production of ATP, or your cellular currency of energy, so it’s pretty important for powering through your day.